tstack/lnav/docs/source/intro.rst

 terminal.
 It provides an :ref:`easy-to-use interface<ui>` for monitoring and analyzing your log files with little to no setup.
 Simply point **lnav** at your log files and it will automatically detect the :ref:`log-formats`, index their contents, and display a combined view of all log messages.
+You can navigate through your logs using a variety of :ref:`hotkeys<hotkeys>`.
-A variety of :ref:`hotkeys<hotkeys>` allow you to quickly navigate through the logs by message level or time.  :ref:`Commands<commands>` give you additional control over **lnav**'s behavior for doing things like applying filters, tagging messages, and much more.
-And, the :ref:`sql-ext` allows you to analyze your log messages by executing queries over the log messages.
+:ref:`Commands<commands>` give you additional control over **lnav**'s behavior for doing things like applying filters, tagging messages, and more.
+You can then analyze your log messages using the :ref:`sql-ext`.

 Dependencies
 ------------